Jim Clyburn: Party leadership

 Clyburn has opposed legislation to increase offshore drilling for oil or natural gas.
-Instead, he has promoted use of nuclear energy as an cheaper alternative to fossil fuels than wind and solar energy.
+Instead, he has promoted use of nuclear energy as a cheaper alternative to fossil fuels than wind and solar energy.
 Members of the nuclear power industry have said that there is mutual respect between Clyburn and themselves.
 Clyburn pushed for a 2010 contract to convert plutonium from old weapons into nuclear fuel.

 Organizations such as the League of Conservation Voters and Defenders of Wildlife have viewed Clyburn favorably, but he angered environmentalists when he proposed building a $150 million bridge across a swampy area of Lake Marion in Calhoun County.